Igor and Grichka Bogdanoff: Academic careers

 Grichka Bogdanoff received a Ph.D. degree in mathematics from the University of Burgundy (Dijon) in 1999.
 In 2002, Igor Bogdanoff received a Ph.D. in theoretical physics from the University of Burgundy.
-Both brothers received the lowest passing grade of "honorable".
+Both brothers received the lowest passing grade of "honorable" rather than the more usual "très honorable".

 Bogdanov affair

 In 2001 and 2002, the brothers published five papers (including "Topological field theory of the initial singularity of spacetime") in peer-reviewed physics journals.
 Controversy over the Bogdanoffs' work began on 22 October 2002, with an email sent by University of Tours physicist Max Niedermaier to University of Pittsburgh physicist Ezra T. Newman.
 Niedermaier suggested that the Bogdanoffs' Ph.D. theses and papers were "spoof[s]", created by throwing together instances of theoretical-physics jargon, including terminology from string theory: "The abstracts are delightfully meaningless combinations of buzzwords ... which apparently have been taken seriously."

 Copies of the email reached American mathematical physicist John C. Baez, and on 23 October he created a discussion thread about the Bogdanoffs' work on the Usenet newsgroup sci.physics.research, titled "Physics bitten by reverse Alan Sokal hoax?"
 Baez was comparing the Bogdanoffs' publications to the 1996 Sokal affair, in which physicist Alan Sokal successfully submitted an intentionally nonsensical paper to a cultural studies journal in order to criticize that field's lax standards for discussing science.
 The Bogdanoffs quickly became a popular discussion topic, with most respondents agreeing that the papers were flawed.

-The story spread in public media, prompting Niedermaier to offer an apology to the Bogdanoffs, admitting that he had not read the papers himself.
+The story spread in public media, prompting Niedermaier to apologize to the Bogdanoffs, admitting that he had not read the papers himself.
 The Bogdanoffs' background in entertainment lent some plausibility to the idea that they were attempting a deliberate hoax, but Igor Bogdanoff quickly denied the accusation.

 In October 2002, the Bogdanoffs released an email containing apparently supportive statements by Laurent Freidel, then a visiting professor at the Perimeter Institute for Theoretical Physics.
 Soon after, Freidel denied writing any such remarks, telling the press that he had forwarded a message containing that text to a friend.

 The online discussion was quickly followed by media attention.
 The Register reported on the dispute on 1 November 2002, and stories in The Chronicle of Higher Education, Nature, The New York Times, and other publications appeared soon after.
 These news stories included commentary by physicists.

 One of the scientists who approved Igor Bogdanoff's thesis, Roman Jackiw of the Massachusetts Institute of Technology, spoke to The New York Times reporter Dennis Overbye.
 Overbye wrote that Jackiw was intrigued by the thesis, although it contained many points he did not understand.
 Jackiw defended the thesis.
 In contrast, Ignatios Antoniadis (of the École Polytechnique), who approved Grichka Bogdanoff's thesis, later reversed his judgment of it.
 Antoniadis told Le Monde:

 I had given a favorable opinion for Grichka's defense, based on a rapid and indulgent reading of the thesis text.
 Alas, I was completely mistaken.
 The scientific language was just an appearance behind which hid incompetence and ignorance of even basic physics.